JonathanGrossmanITC/first_steps_05_intro_to_javascript/README.md

   -- [Change HTML content](https://www.w3schools.com/js/tryit.asp?filename=tryjs_intro_inner_html)
   -- [Change HTML attributes](https://www.w3schools.com/js/tryit.asp?filename=tryjs_intro_lightbulb)
   -- [Change CSS Style](https://www.w3schools.com/js/tryit.asp?filename=tryjs_intro_style)
   -- [Hide](https://www.w3schools.com/js/tryit.asp?filename=tryjs_intro_hide) and [show](https://www.w3schools.com/js/tryit.asp?filename=tryjs_intro_show) elements   -- Note that the W3Schools examples use inline styling for CSS (i.e., `style=" . . . "`) and HTML attributes for JavaScript (e.g., `onClick`).
 While these are okay for showing what JS can do, please do not use this approach in your web applications.
 Instead, use class-based styling for CSS and pure JavaScript for functionality.
 It's important you learn how to see the W3Schools examples (and other examples online) and translate them into code that is reusable and easier to maintain.
+- As you see from the examples, one common thing you do with JavaScript is access HTML elements; as you will see later, you can save the HTML elements as a variable in your JavaScript code; once saved as a variable, you can manipulate it by changing it attributes so that the browser changes what the user sees on the screen
+- Use `console.log` to print information to the browser's console; learn about other [console commands](https://css-tricks.com/a-guide-to-console-commands/)
+- You commonly will use the Console tab in the inspector while developing in order to understand how the data is flowing through your app

 ### Where to Put JavaScript Code